 |$2,000 or more||1,703||8.0||11.1||3011|

 Source: Australian Bureau of Statistics, Census of Population and Housing (opens a new window) 2011.
 Compiled and presented in profile.id by .id (opens a new window), the population experts.

 Compiled and presented in economy.id by .id, the population experts.

-Analysis of the local resident workers individual income levels in Wollondilly Shire in 2011 compared to New South Wales shows that there was a lower proportion earning a high income (those earning $1,500 per week or more) and a similar proportion of low income persons (those earning less than $400 per week).
+Analysis of the local labour force individual income levels in Wollondilly Shire in 2011 compared to New South Wales shows that there was a lower proportion earning a high income (those earning $1,500 per week or more) and a similar proportion of low income persons (those earning less than $400 per week).

-The major differences between the weekly income of the local resident workers in Wollondilly Shire and New South Wales were:
+The major differences between the weekly income of the local labour force in Wollondilly Shire and New South Wales were: